Factory Records: 2000s

 The 2002 film 24 Hour Party People is centred on Factory Records, the Haçienda, and the infamous, often unsubstantiated anecdotes and stories surrounding them.
 Many of the people associated with Factory, including Tony Wilson, have minor parts; the central character, based on Wilson, is played by actor and comedian Steve Coogan.

 Anthony Wilson, Factory Records' founder, died on 10 August 2007 at age 57, from complications arising from renal cancer.

 Colin Sharp, the Durutti Column singer during 1978 who took part in the A Factory Sample EP, died on 7 September 2009, after suffering a brain haemorrhage.
-Although his involvement with Factory was brief, Sharp was an associate for a short while of Martin Hannett and wrote a book called Who Killed Martin Hannett, which upset Martin's surviving relatives, who stated the book included numerous untruths and fiction.
+Although his involvement with Factory was brief, Sharp was an associate for a short while of Martin Hannett and wrote a book called Who Killed Martin Hannett, which upset Hannett's surviving relatives, who stated the book included numerous untruths and fiction.
 Only months after Sharp's death, Larry Cassidy, Section 25's bassist and singer, died of unknown causes, on 27 February 2010.

 In early 2010, Peter Hook, in collaboration with the Haçienda's original interior designer Ben Kelly and British audio specialists Funktion-One, renovated and reopened FAC 251 (the former Factory Records headquarters on Charles Street) as a nightclub.
 The club still holds its original name, FAC 251, but people refer to it as "Factory".
 Despite Ben Kelly's design influences, Peter Hook insists, "It's not the Haçienda for fucks [sic] sake".
 The club has a weekly agenda, featuring DJs and live bands of various genres.

 In May 2010, James Nice, owner of LTM Recordings, published the book Shadowplayers.
 The book charts the rise and fall of Factory and offers detailed accounts and information about many key figures involved with the label.